Azure/azure-osconfig/src/agents/gc/README.md

 #### 7.1.3.
 Asigning the new policy

 Next, the new policy needs to be asigned.
 Go to Azure Portal | Policy | Definitions and asign the policy.
 Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
-Select `Include Arc connected machines` and uncheck the uncheck the 'only show parameters' box.
+Select `Include Arc connected machines` and uncheck the uncheck the `Only show parameters` box.
 Enter the desired value for the policy parameter, in this case `DesiredString`, containing the desired host name for the device.

 #### 7.1.4.
 Creating a remediation task